 A Talk about Jewish Questions, the Lives of Women, and Expectations of Literature

-This blog is edited by three women, all of whom are between their mid-30s and 40.
-They all studied literature, and try to reconcile to one another their commitment to their profession, their interests, and their private lives.
 At the center of the latest novel by Eva Menasse, Quasikristalle (2013, ‘Quasicrystals’), is Xane Molin, an at first younger, and then progressively older woman trying to square her career with her wish to be there for her children and to live a good life.
-In each chapter Quasicrystals takes a different look at her life – and we take different looks at the novel in our discussion here.
+Our museum blog that existed from 2012 to 2019 in 2013 was edited by three women, all of whom were between their mid-30s and 40.
+They all studied literature, and they also tried to reconcile to one another their commitment to their profession, their interests, and their private lives.
+In each chapter Quasicrystals takes a different look at Xane Molin’s life – and the blog editors take different looks at the novel in their discussion here.

 Mirjam Wenzel: I’m reading Quasicrystals at the moment, by Eva Menasse, and I’m curious what you all think about the book.

 Naomi Lubrich: Well… Eva Menasse is a hot topic right now, but I don’t know how fruitful it would be to look at the Jewish aspects of Quasicrystals on our blog.
 In this novel, Judaism is an issue in only a few places, and there, only in reference to overcoming the past.
 I was surprised that the novel doesn’t feature a living Judaism, in the sense of portraying a modern congregation or the celebration of holy days.
 Do you think that this accurately reflects today’s way of life in German-European Judaism?

 Mirjam Bitter: I don’t think we have to read the novel as a paradigm for the Jewish life in German-speaking Europe.
 The main character Xane’s Jewishness is just one of many traits addressed by the novel.
 It appears that for her, the question of her Jewish identity is most of all connected to the persecution in her father’s past.
 That she